Twin Peaks Finale Recap: We’re Going Home

 From day to night, we’ve gone through the gloaming.

 In this strange new setting, they drive and drive.
 They arrive at a seedy motel.
 Cooper goes to check in.
 Diane sees a double of herself waiting outside.
 Where the hell are we?
 What is this dark place of doubles and phantoms?
 Cooper, or at least a man we think is Cooper, emerges from office and they stay the night.
 Again, Cooper seems different.
 He’s not his jovial happy self.
 Instead, he’s quiet, commanding, and tells Diane to come closer.
 It’s almost as if he’s exactly halfway between Good Coop and Bad Coop.
-They make love as “My Prayer” by The Platters comes into ear, though it plays ironically in their strange and dark session.
-Diane seems to sense something is wrong, as Cooper’s face is still, unblinking and inhuman.
+They make love as “My Prayer” by the Platters comes into ear, though it plays ironically in their strange and dark session.
+Diane seems to sense something is wrong, as Cooper’s face is still, unblinking, and inhuman.
 She tries to cover his face as they make love and she keeps looking toward the ceiling.
 Something is wrong.

 In the morning, Diane is gone and Cooper has received a “Dear Richard” letter from someone named Linda.
 The questions race in our mind: Is this the Linda from the Roadhouse conversation?
 Is it related to Richard Horne?
 Or is it like everything in this world, some kind of horrible mirror imaging?
 Coop moves on like a shark, driving into the town of Odessa where he comes across “Judy’s Diner.”
 There it is, Judy in plain English.
 Is this whole land Judy?
 Coop goes in, roughs up some locals in an uncharacteristic way that is fitting for his new in-between state.
 He gets an address and goes straight to it.
 We see the six on the telephone pole we first saw during Andy’s visit to the Fireman’s theater kingdom.
 Here we are, finally at the end of our quest.

 Inside that house, Cooper finds one Carrie Page, played by none other than Sheryl Lee.
-He tells it to straight to her and the audience: “It’s difficult to explain … I think you are a girl named Laura Palmer.”
+He tells it straight to her and the audience: “It’s difficult to explain … I think you are a girl named Laura Palmer.”
 She doesn’t believe him, but something about his words stir in her stomach.
 She senses something is wrong too.
 And since there’s a dead guy in her house, she’s got to get out of Dodge.
 She indulges this strange FBI agent and goes with him to Twin Peaks.

 As they travel together, we only get brief snippets of who Carrie Page really is.
 Maybe she’s someone quite like whoever Laura would have turned into.
 Maybe she is Laura.
 Maybe she’s not.
 She speaks of regret, telling us she really did try to “keep a clean house, keep everything organized,” but also how she was “too young to know any better.”
 The themes seem similar enough.
 After driving day and night, they finally arrive at Laura Palmer’s house and knock on the door.
-But the woman who answers, we do not recognize, nor does she know a Sarah Palmer.
-When Coop asks who sold them the house, she says “Mrs. Chalfont,” When he asks about her name, she says, “Alice Tremond.”
+But the woman who answers we do not recognize, nor does she know a Sarah Palmer.
+When Coop asks who sold them the house, she says, “Mrs. Chalfont,” When he asks about her name, she says, “Alice Tremond.”
 We know these names were used by the creepy creamed-corn neighbor of the original series, who reappeared as one of the many spirits of the Lodge in Fire Walk With Me.
 Something is wrong here, but still, the names do not prick up Coop’s ears.

 The two leave, dejected, but then stop in the middle of the street.
 None of this makes sense to Coop (or whoever the hell this version of Cooper is).
 Questions have piled on top of questions.
 Feeling like his sense of true north has betrayed him, he asks the world, bewildered, “What year is this?” as if this is just a matter of time.
 Sheryl Lee then looks at the house … something begins to erupt in her … does she recognize it?
 Is this when Laura returns?
 She screams with the fire of a thousands suns and the lights of the building blow out.
 We cut quickly to black, and then get a slow image of Laura whispering the secret into Coop’s ear when they were back in the Lodge.
 And so ends Twin Peaks: The Return.